ritesh-loop/gameDataGsheet/README.md

       python3 -m playwright install chromium
       ```

 7. After the dependencies are resolved if any.
-You can run the script by running the following command, make sure you are present at the current directory of the `IGDBGenreScrapper.py` script:
+You can run the genre collector script by running the following command, make sure you are present at the current directory of the `IGDBGenreScrapper.py` script:

    ```commandline
    python3 IGDBGenreScrapper.py